Berkey vs Brita Water Filters

 - Let it sit out – set a glass of water out on the counter (or outside) for 24 hours and the chlorine will evaporate.

-- Activated charcoal – can absorb and store toxic compounds, smell, and germs while reducing fluoride and heavy metals.
+- Activated charcoal – can absorb and store toxic compounds, smells, and germs while reducing fluoride and heavy metals.
 However, it doesn’t appear to be very effective at removing bacteria, viruses, or hard water minerals.

 - DIY filter – layering a mix of gravel, play sand, and activated carbon in a bucket with a hole drilled in it and water plumbed through it can filter some contaminants.